KseniiaD/wifi-arsenal/README.md

 * [netattack](https://github.com/chrizator/netattack/) - Python script that allows you to scan your local area for WiFi Networks and perform deauthentification attacks
 * [Scapy-deauth](https://github.com/catalyst256/MyJunk/blob/master/scapy-deauth.py/) - Scapy based wifi Deauth
 * [ska](https://github.com/0x90/wifi-arsenal/tree/master/ska/) - Framework for sniffing ieee80211 packets and generating deauth packets and sending raw packets.
+* [widowmaker](https://github.com/violentshell/widowmaker) - Widowmaker is an 802.11 DOS tool that exploits the Beacon time interval to outpace wireless access points.
+This (in theory) allows an attacker to deny service to a wireless access point by providing fake mac addresses to clients that are looking to authenticate with the legitimate access point
 * [wificurse](https://github.com/0x90/wifi-arsenal/tree/master/wificurse/) - WiFi DoS attack tool created for educational purposes only.
 It works only in Linux and requires wireless card drivers capable of injecting packets in wireless networks
 * [WifiDeauth](https://github.com/Revimal/WifiDeauth/) - A lightweight Wi-Fi auto deauthentication attack tool (libtins/C++)
 * [wifijammer](https://github.com/DanMcInerney/wifijammer/) - Continuously jam all wifi clients/routers